Nitish-JS/Ecommerce/README.md

 <ul>
 <li>The frontend of the application is built using React, and Redux is used for state management.
 <li>The frontend is designed to provide a user-friendly experience for customers, with a responsive UI that works well on both desktop and mobile devices.</li>
-<li>The website is integrated with a payment gateway using RazorPay API, allowing customers to complete transactions securely and efficiently.</li>
+<li>The website is integrated with a payment gateway using Razorpay API, allowing customers to complete transactions securely and efficiently.</li>
 <li>The frontend also uses JWT authentication to ensure secure user login.
 This helps to protect user data and prevent unauthorized access to the site.</li>
 </li>
 </ul>